Beyond Premiums: How to Vet Health Insurance Carriers

 If you’ve ever shopped for a small group health plan, you know how difficult it can be to discern the differences between carriers.
-More often than not, the same type of plan from two different carriers will look really similar, especially when it comes to premiums.
+Oftentimes, the same type of plan from two different carriers will look really similar, even when it comes to premiums.
 There might be a few dollars saved here or there, but you’re basically paying the same amount for the same type of plan.

-So how are you supposed to choose among carriers?
+So, how are you supposed to choose between carriers?

-Assuming your workforce is in a metropolitan area where there’s more than one option (a shrinking reality, according to this Modern Healthcare article), you’ll want to consider the following factors before choosing the right carrier for your small group health insurance plan.
+Assuming your workforce is in a metropolitan area where there’s more than one option (a shrinking and unfortunate reality, according to this American Medical Association study), you’ll want to consider the following factors before choosing the right carrier for your small group health insurance plan.

 Administrative ease: When vetting small group health insurance plans, most employers look closely at premium costs and provider networks, but administrative ease is often overlooked in the initial vetting of a carrier, says Lisa McMurtry, XMI director of benefits.
 But if your company is in high-growth mode, administrative ease is a must.
 Look for a carrier that assigns your company an implementation specialist, at least initially, as well as a designated account representative on an ongoing basis.
 Larger employers will want robust reporting capabilities, regular utilization reviews and access to claims data.
 A carrier that can’t check these boxes will end up costing you precious resources.